-How does your university facilities planning department use Microsoft Office 365?
+How does your organization use Microsoft 365?

 Email?
 File sharing?
 Online meetings?
 Calendaring?
-Most users are familiar with only a tiny sliver of Office 365’s capabilities.
+Most users are familiar with only a tiny sliver of Microsoft 365’s capabilities.
 There are so many more apps that are valuable—but only if you know what they are and how to use them.

 Let’s learn about the features that relate to construction project management, and the value that they can bring.

 SharePoint is an enterprise content management system typically used to develop an intranet or secure employee website.
-People don’t know where to start with SharePoint, and often the team members who help set up Office 365 are network specialists, not business analysts.
+People don’t know where to start with SharePoint, and often the team members who help set up Microsoft 365 are network specialists, not business analysts.
 It can be very intimidating to try and figure out where to start with SharePoint because, by default, SharePoint is installed as a blank site without any content.

-When we work with clients to set up and configure SharePoint, we establish templates of content that can be reused within the university to manage bidding, design reviews, RFIs, submittals, change orders, and other features.
+When we work with clients to set up and configure SharePoint, we establish templates of content that can be reused within the organization to manage bidding, design reviews, RFIs, submittals, change orders, and other features.
 You can get your next project off the ground quickly without the need to wait for IT to develop a construction project management system for you.